Bekuh Boom: Early life

-2011-2017: America's Got Talent and Chappell Music contract
+2011–2017: American Idol and Chappell Music contract

-In 2011, at the age of 16, Boom participated in American Idol season 10, though she didn't pass the audition.
-At the age of 18 she signed her first contract with Warner Chappell Music, going on to release her first two collaborations titled 'Money' and 'I Won't Let you Down'.
+In 2011, at the age of 16, Boom participated in the tenth season of American Idol, where she made top 60 after losing in the group round.
+At the age of 18 she signed her first contract with Warner Chappell Music, going on to release her first two collaborations titled "Money" and "I Won't Let You Down".